Business Development Vs. Sales: What’s the Difference and Why You Should Care?

 Business development reps should pass a lead on to sales as soon as they’re qualified.
 However, that doesn’t mean business development teams and sales teams shouldn’t have a collaborative work relationship.

-As Pollack suggests, it’s incredibly important that business development teams focus their time, effort and energy on building relationships only with the most qualified leads that stand a chance of becoming happy customers.
+As Pollack suggests, it’s incredibly important that business development teams focus their time, effort, and energy on building relationships only with the most qualified leads that stand a chance of becoming new customers.
 Then, they’re worthy of being handed off to sales.

 How do you know when a lead is fully qualified and ready to be closed?
 That can vary a bit based on the type of product you’re selling and the market you’re serving, but starting with choosing from these 42 B2B qualifying questions to ask your prospects won’t hurt.

-In order to qualify your prospects, you’ll want to accurately gauge how well they match your ideal customer profile with key information around company size, location and industry.
+To qualify your prospects, you’ll want to accurately gauge how well they match your buyer persona or ideal customer profile with key information about company size, location, and industry.